ISISComputingGroup/ibex_developers_manual/GUI_development/CSS/Building-the-archive-engine-for-mysql.md

 1. Download the build from CSS.
 1. Place it in a folder called `css_archvive_engine`
 1. Zip the folder and call it `css_archive_engine-win.x86_64.zip`
-1. Copy this to ICP Binaries on internal server
+1. Copy this to ICP Binaries on to internal server